isomerpages/moe-kranjisec/_future-ready-learning/Academic Studies/Aesthetics.md

 <div style="text-align: center;"><iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/qQkTu\_OoD8M" height="315" width="560"></iframe></div>

-For the Design and Technology (D&amp;T) unit, our aim is to develop a cohesive team of D&amp;T staff and bring out the best in all learners by igniting their passion for learning.
+For the Design and Technology (D&T) unit, our aim is to develop a cohesive team of D&T staff and bring out the best in all learners by igniting their passion for learning.

-To build up the interest of our Lower Secondary students in D&amp;T, they will learn about research work on existing products, pencil holder and hand phone holder.
+To build up the interest of our Lower Secondary students in D&T, they will learn about research work on existing products, pencil holder and hand phone holder.
 They will also learn and work on sketching, ideation (Shape Borrowing and SCAMPER) and developing their own designs.
 To realise their designs, the students will make mock-ups using cardboards/perforated boards.
-Finally, the students will make their own prototypes with acrylic or wood using the various machines and hand tools in the D&amp;T workshop.
+Finally, the students will make their own prototypes with acrylic or wood using the various machines and hand tools in the D&T workshop.

 In 2022, we received our 1st batch of FSBB Secondary 1 students, with a mixture of G1, G2 and G3 in the same class.
-We approach the students’ learning in D&amp;T common curriculum using Differentiated Instructions (DI), based on their readiness and pace of learning.
-The students work well with one another as they shared their knowledge and learning in D&amp;T.
+We approach the students’ learning in D&T common curriculum using Differentiated Instructions (DI), based on their readiness and pace of learning.
+The students work well with one another as they shared their knowledge and learning in D&T.

 We also embark on using digital sketching app such as Paint 3D and Canvas for our Lower Secondary to work on their assignment.
 This allows our students to ideate and develop using digital sketching app, besides the traditional pencil and paper.